 What began as a small movement to transform healthcare nearly 20 years ago has now become an international certification program rooted in teaching Lifestyle Medicine through the Lens of Yoga.
 Both Functional and Integrative Medicine are components of the Lifestyle Medicine delivered via Medical Therapeutic Yoga (MTY).
 This transformative practice is the future of sustainable healthcare.
 A model that creates independence and prevents and addresses burnout for the clinician while creating economic and personal well-being for the individual.

-PYTI® trains licensed healthcare providers how to impact healthcare through Lifestyle Medicine by using yoga, specifically the evidence-based Medical Therapeutic Yoga methodology.
+PYTI® only trains licensed healthcare providers so that they are well prepared at a high level to go back and immediately use Lifestyle Medicine & MTY in the clinic.
 We use Integrative and Functional Medicine approaches, including addressing sleep, stress management, environmental impacts on health, mindful movement, meditation, and social, spiritual, and behavioral influences.

 Healthcare is more expensive than ever while our outcomes and results are spiraling downward.
 In short, Americans pay more for healthcare while getting less than every other developed country in the world.
 Our goal is to lessen the cost burden to you, as a healthcare consumer, lower burnout of clinicians (healthcare providers have some of the highest suicide rates in the world), and offer solutions for chronic pain and being well without drugs or surgery.

-To address Lifestyle Medicine, we need to first define Integrative and Functional Medicine, since they are an integral part of what we teach.
+To address Lifestyle Medicine, we also need to define Integrative and Functional Medicine, since they are an integral part of what we teach.

 “Integrative Medicine seeks to address the individual holistically, and the approach that PYTI® uses is well supported by research and endorsed by the World Health Organization and the Institute of Medicine as the “most effective way to address pain.” ~ Garner 2016